cobrien87/work/unit_plan/unit_plan_template.md

 4. Traverse the elements in a 1D array object using an enhanced for loop

-5. Build a class roster class using an array

-6. Identify some common algorithms that use arrays
+5. Identify some common algorithms that use arrays

 7. Practice using a common algorithms